Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 While the calls to give up meat 1-2 times a week are noble, they can only reduce greenhouse gas emissions by about 0.4% to 0.8%.

-Nevertheless, when it comes to eating meat, we can act in a far more sustainable way and improve many places.
+Nevertheless, when it comes to eating meat, we can act far more sustainably and improve many places.

 For example, we could eat less of the wrong meat to impact our environment positively.

-How to Eat Meat and Reduce the Impact on the Environment
+How to Reduce the Impact on the Environment

 If we now summarize what we have discussed so far in connection with meat, the environment, and climate change, we can stress out significant negative aspects:

-However, there is also good news because all these aspects are by no means necessary, as they are merely side effects of industrial livestock farming.
+However, there is also good news because all these aspects are unnecessary, as they are merely side effects of industrial livestock farming.

 The more we can bring livestock farming back to a natural approach, the closer we come to eliminating the imbalance in greenhouse gas emissions.